Timinator2000/Algorithm_X/03 - AlgorithmXSolver/01 - the AlgorithmXSolver.md

             self.history[-1].add((item_to_remember))

-    #  In some cases it may be beneficial to have Algorithm X try certain paths through Matrix A.
+    # In some cases it may be beneficial to have Algorithm X try certain paths through the matrix.
     # This can be the case when there is reason to believe certain actions have a better chance than
-    #  other actions at producing complete paths through Matrix A.  The method included here does
+    # other actions at producing complete paths through the matrix.
+The method included here does
     # nothing, but can be overridden in the case a subclass wishes to influence the order in which
     # Algorithm X tries rows (actions) that cover some particular column.
     def _action_sort_criteria(self, node):
         return 0

     # In some cases it may be beneficial to have Algorithm X try covering certain requirements
-    #  before others as it looks for paths through Matrix A.  The default is to sort the requirements
+    # before others as it looks for paths through the matrix.
+The default is to sort the requirements
     # by how many actions cover each requirement, but in some case there might be several
     # requirements covered by the same number of actions.
 By overriding this method, the
     # Algorithm X Solver can be directed to break ties a certain way or consider some other way
     # of prioritizing the requirements.
     def _requirement_sort_criteria(self, node):
         return node.size

     # The following method can be overridden by a subclass to add logic to perform more detailed solution
-    #  checking if invalid paths are possible through Matrix A.  Some problems have requirements that
+    # checking if invalid paths are possible through the matrix.
+Some problems have requirements that
     # cannot be captured in the basic requirements list passed into the __init__() method.
 For instance,
     # a solution might only be valid if it fits certain parameters that can only be checked at intermediate
     # steps.
 In a case like that, this method can be overridden to add the functionality necessary to
     # check the solution.
     #
     # If the subclass logic results in an invalid solution, the 'solution_is_valid' attribute should be set
-    #  to False instructing the Algorithm X to stop progressing down this path in Matrix A.
+    # to False instructing Algorithm X to stop progressing down this path in the matrix.
     def _process_row_selection(self, row):
         pass

     # This method can be overridden by a subclass to add logic to perform more detailed solution
-    #  checking if invalid paths are possible through Matrix A.  This method goes hand-in-hand with the
+    # checking if invalid paths are possible through the matrix.
+This method goes hand-in-hand with the
-    #  _process_row_selection() method above.
+    # _process_row_selection() method above to "undo" what was done above.
-    #
-    #  If the subclass logic results in an invalid solution, the 'solution_is_valid' attribute should be
-    #  set to False instructing Algorithm X to stop progressing down this path in Matrix A.  When the
-    #  Algorithm X backtracking comes back to deselect this row, the 'solution_is_valid' attribute must
-    #  be reset to True.
-That should be done here.
     def _process_row_deselection(self, row):
         pass

     # This method can be overridden to instruct Algorithm X to do something every time a solution is found.
-    #  For example, this method could be updated to simply count the number of solutions.
-It's also possible
-    #  that not all full paths through Matrix A are truly valid, but maybe that cannot be determined until
-    #  the very end.
-In that case, logic could be added here to perform some checking on a solution Algorithm X
-    #  considers valid, but ultimate validity requires the solution passing some last bit of logic.
+    # For instance, Algorithm X might be looking for the best solution or maybe each solution must be
+    # validated in some way.
+In either case, the solution_is_valid attribute can be set to False
+    # if the current solution should not be considered valid and should not be generated.
     def _process_solution(self):
         pass
 ```